jundalisay/sp/content/en/research/ancient/jewish/old-testament/ezekiel/chapter-22.md

 Ye shall know that I Enki have poured out my fury upon you.

-23} The word of Enki came to me, saying:

-24 Son of man, say unto her, you are the land that is not cleansed, nor rained upon in the day of indignation.
+23-24 Son of man, say unto her, you are the land that is not cleansed, nor rained upon in the day of indignation.

 25 There is a conspiracy of her prophets in the midst thereof, like a roaring lion ravening the prey; they have devoured souls.